exoscale/tools.project/README.md

 **tools.project** supports seamless transitions from standalone projects to multi module ones.
 See [`add-module`](doc/target/add-module.md) for help on how to add a first module.

+## Contributing

+When developing against **tools.project**, due to the presence of a `project.clj` namespace in the repository, if you use cider, you'll have to jack in from the top level directory, otherwise cider gets confused and tries to treat the repository as a leiningen one.